What is a side hustle?

 The most helpful thing you can do is offer tools and support to guide your customers to success.
 These can take many different forms, but here are a few ideas:

 One of the first things anyone starting a side hustle will need is a way to be found and carry out business.
 A website will give them this – and a website which comes with eCommerce capabilities will save them time, money and effort.
+A website builder is the easiest, quickest and cheapest way for side hustlers to get their hustle online.
 You can help them out by offering everything they need to get started in one package: from online store to domain name and email addresses.

 Providing information on getting started is a great way to make your customers feel supported.
-Even if you can’t offer this information directly, you can point them in the direction of support networks such as Enterprise Nation, where they’ll find a wealth of vital information and help.
+Even if you can’t offer this information directly, you can point them in the direction of support networks such as Enterprise Nation.
+These organisations provide wealth of vital information and help.